olli991/mib-std2-pq-zr-toolbox/README.md

 As most of the units have 7.3 GB eMMC chips, FAT32 formatted media cannot be used because of 4 GB max filesize limitation.
 Also it is strongly recommended to use exFAT/NTFS formatted SD card because USB port on MIB STD2 is capped to 5 MB/s.
 Class 10 SD card allows to achieve the dump speed upto 10 GB/s so the process finishes in just ~15 minutes :)

+Q: Which firmware trains are currently supported for direct SWAP patching?
+A. At the moment the following trains are supported:
+   - EU PQ/ZR 253
+   - EU ZR 369
+   - EU PQ/ZR 478
+   - EU PQ/ZR 479
+   - EU PQ/ZR 480
+   - EU ZR 516
+   - EU PQ 604
+   If you get the error "Unknown file size detected" please open up an issue wirh your train.
 ```